Direct detection of dark matter: Axions

 Axions are theoretical, as of yet undiscovered, subatomic particles originally proposed in 1977 to solve inconsistencies in the Standard Model, i.e. the strong CP problem.
 A consequence of this solution is to generate an axion field, which would in turn indicate a cosmological abundance of axions that depend on the mass of the axion.
 If the axion mass is heavier than 5 μeV/c^{2}, then axions could account for all dark matter phenomena.

 The parameter space excluded by the 2021 ADMX research results.

 One of the only experiments to detect axions as dark matter is the Axion Dark Matter Experiment (ADMX).
 Located at the University of Washington, ADMX uses a resonant microwave cavity in a strong magnetic field to convert dark matter into microwave photons by means of the Primakoff effect.
 Microwave cavities are simple electrical devices that are built to resonate at extremely precise frequencies to create standing microwaves inside of the cavity.
 ADMX uses this technology to tune their microwave cavity to the resonance of axions located in the Milky Way halo.
 The purpose of this is to increase the interaction of axions with the high strength eight Tesla magnetic field present to better facilitate the Primakoff effect.
-The Primakoff effect is an as yet un proven mechanism for the production of mesons from high energy interactions of photons with a nucleus.
+The Primakoff effect is an as-yet unproven mechanism for the production of mesons from high energy interactions of photons with a nucleus.
 Axions qualify for this interaction, meaning that infamously undetectable dark matter could theoretically be converted into mundane photons.
 Although ADMX has yet to detect dark matter, its capabilities are promising.
 The experiment is capable of probing previously difficult to reach sections of the parameter space.
 The primary downside of the ADMX experiment is that the microwave cavity requires very fine tuning, meaning only a minuscule amount of the parameter space is probed at a time.